 Kaplan and Norton favour the development of a Strategy Theme Map with three strategic themes to assist a team to discuss and decide which direction to take over the next five years.

-The three themes lie in the two bottom perspectives of the Balanced Scorecard (BSC), as this is where you have to take action.
-ABPLAN has integrated the three-theme approach with three overarching strategic goals.
+ABPLAN for years used three strategic themes which lie in the two bottom perspectives of the Balanced Scorecard (BSC), as this is where you have to take action.
+ABPLAN integrated the three-theme approach with three overarching strategic goals.

 Examples of such strategic themes and goals would be: